marshyon/pingsinspace/docs/About.md

 As the User interface is optional to the running of both Engines and Agents this may be considered to be 'ephemeral' as a failure to access the UI may be tollerated as long as the service may be restored in a timely manner.

-This said, as UI is deployed as a Single Page Application, so long as the Engine API is available, it may be served from a highly available endpoint such as a Web Application in Azure or equivalent AWS service.
+This said, as the UI is deployed as a Single Page Application, so long as the Engine API is available, it may be served from a highly available endpoint such as a Web Application in Azure or equivalent AWS service.
 In on-prem implementations this may be made highly available by the same means as the Engine Restful API, utilising highly available load balancers.